Lateral inhibition: Embryology

 In embryology, the concept of lateral inhibition has been adapted to describe processes in the development of cell types.
 Lateral inhibition is described as a part of the Notch signaling pathway, a type of cell–cell interaction.
 Specifically, during asymmetric cell division one daughter cell adopts a particular fate that causes it to be copy of the original cell and the other daughter cell is inhibited from becoming a copy.
 Lateral inhibition is well documented in flies, worms and vertebrates.
 In all of these organisms, the transmembrane proteins Notch and Delta (or their homologues) have been identified as mediators of the interaction.
 Research has been more commonly associated with Drosophila, the fruit fly.
 Synthetic embryologists have also been able to replicate lateral inhibition dynamics in developing bacterial colonies, creating stripes and regular structures.

 A neuroblast with slightly more Delta protein on its cell surface will inhibit its neighboring cells from becoming neurons.
 In flies, frogs, and chicks, Delta is found in those cells that will become neurons, while Notch is elevated in those cells that become the glial cells.

+In plants

+The Devonian fossil liverwort Metzgeriothalus sharonae, showing a thallus consisting of a midrib and unistratose wings with scattered dark cells.
+These dark cells (homologous to oil body cells of modern liverworts) form regular 'salt-and-pepper' patterns, a hallmark of lateral inhibition.

+In plants, lateral inhibition has been shown to underlie the specification of various epidermal cell types, including trichomes and root hairs, rhizoids and complex oil body cells.
+Lateral inhibition has also been proposed in the fossil record: in the Devonian fossil Metzgeriothallus sharonae, the oldest known liverwort, exceptionally preserved dark cells interpreted as homologous to oil body cells of modern liverworts are arranged in 'salt-and-pepper' patterns, consistent with lateral inhibition interactions driving their spatial distribution.
+This represents one of the earliest indications of a conserved cell specification mechanism in land plants.